primislas/eu4-svg-map/docs/pages/province-tracing.md

 missing or losing them.
 1. Oikoumene traces a shape by 'walking' its border clockwise pixel by pixel until it returns to the starting pixel.
-This means that the walker can identify the next direction and pixel.
+This means that the walker needs to be able to identify the next direction and pixel for its current position.
 1. The tracer also should take care to identify neighbors of the shape it is walking.
 See the [border parsing](border-parsing.md) for details.
 1. The tricky part afterwards is to identify which shapes are "inner"